3 tips that prevent fires

 In the private sector, it often helps to relocate the detector, for example, if the fire detector is installed above a place where steam is frequently generated (e.g. directly above the hob)

 In the commercial sector, there are even more possibilities.
-The Service Unit Deployment Prevention will be happy to advise you.
+The Service Unit Prevention of use will be happy to advise you.

 CO detector